Find Your Animal Spirit Guides

 Halloween and The Day of the Dead

-Last year at this time, I was in southern Mexico, in the city of Merida, studying the Mayan tradition.
-Two days before the Day of the Dead, I decided to take a walk in the main plaza to enjoy the night air.
-I encountered a celebration amongst the locals.
-Dozens of families from surrounding villages were joyfully creating altars, cooking and sharing food, lighting candles, putting up photos of their deceased, and playing music all around the central plaza.
-It was a very moving experience and I could feel the light coming in through their intentions and offerings to their familial ancestors.
+Imagine dozens of families from surrounding villages joyfully creating altars, cooking and sharing food, lighting candles, putting up photos of their deceased, and playing music all around the central plaza.
+It is a very moving experience that observers can truly feel through their intentions and offerings to their familial ancestors.